-Setup GA4 with existing Google Universal Analytics
+Setup GA4 with Existing Google Universal Analytics

-Setup GA4
+- Setup GA4 with Google Analytics

 Google Analytics Admin UI

-Get Started GA4
+Get Started with GA4

 Create Property